writethedocs/www/docs/conf/na/2017/tickets.rst

 Ticket includes:

+* Entry to all conference events
-* Breakfast, Snacks, and Lunch on both Conference Days
+* Breakfast, snacks, and lunch on both Conference days
 * Reception and Party that will have light snacks, and free drinks.
 * Wifi throughout the event
 * Meeting lots of fantastic people in a spacious, inviting venue.